 The name dogtooth spar normally implies a few things, which are not really obvious.
 This crystal form is quite common and often mixed with other crystal forms.
-Also it appears in a wide range of sizes, and obviously the small ones are more common than the big ones.
+It appears in a wide range of sizes, and obviously the small ones are more common than the big ones.
 So if a cave guide tells about dogtooth spars he actually means an exceptional place, with calcite crystals in the dogtooth spar form, without crystals of other forms and of extraordinary size.
 Such a patch of extraordinary crystals needs a long time to grow in undisturbed, calcite rich water.
 Conditions which are rare in caves, but they exist.
-They are rather common in vugs, so there are many calcite filled vugs with dogtooth spars.
+They are rather common in vugs or geodes, so there are many calcite-filled vugs with dogtooth spars.

 In caves a quiet and undisturbed water body is rather common.
 So if there is a pool of water, probably continually supplied with calcite rich solution by dripping water, the growth of dogtooth spars starts.
 As they grow only inside the pool, there will be a horizontal border at the surface and no crystals above, which is called a water level mark.
 The crystal virtually cover everthing, the floor, the walls, and the speleothems in the water.
 Stalagmite often develop a sort of hedgehog-like form at the bottom, thin stalagmites with such a crystal ball at the bottom are sometimes called toilet brush by audacious or unfilially cavers.